 You should know that Firgas is well-known as the village from the water.
 Why?
 Because in this region is bottled the best water with gas from the Canary Islands.
 This water is named as the municipality, water from Firgas.
-Moreover, Firgas hides lots of trails, restaurants with homemade local food, charming towns and a lot of tranquility which we would like you to discover with us.
+Moreover, the municipality of Firgas hides lots of trails, restaurants with homemade local food, charming towns and a lot of tranquility which we would like you to discover with us.

 Gran Canaria promenade

-The Firgas Village is quite small and in about 30 minutes you can have a walk around and discover its main buildings and most beautiful sites.
+The Firgas village is quite small and in about 30 minutes you can have a walk around and discover its main buildings and most beautiful sites.
 We can highlight the ‘Paseo de Gran Canaria‘ or Gran Canaria Promenade.
 Here you can see that all the island municipalities are represented with its shield of flag and a bench both made with Sevillian tiles.

 Canary Islands promenade

 If you walk a bit more upwards after the Gran Canaria Promenade, you will find the Canary Islands Promenade.
 Here we have a sample from all the Canary Islands, also in tiles and even simulating each island in relief with stone.
 We can see some pictures below:

 On the other hand, between both promenades you can find the San Roque square.
 There you will find the town hall and the village church.
 The church is named as the square ‘San Roque’ and it was founded in 1845.

 If you continue walking through the town you will see various indications towards trails such as the one that takes you to the Azuaje ravine.